AlexanderLJX/SecureEnterpriseLAN-ICT2217/configuration.md

 !
-Access list to allow traffic from the DMZ to the outside access-list dmz_access_in extended permit udp any host 8.8.8.8 eq 53 access-list dmz_access_in extended deny udp any any eq 53 access-list dmz_access_in extended permit tcp any any eq 80 access-list dmz_access_in extended permit icmp any any echo-reply access-list dmz_access_in extended deny ip any any log access-group dmz_access_in in interface dmz
+Access list to allow traffic from the DMZ to the outside access-list dmz_access_in extended permit udp any host 8.8.8.8 eq 53 access-list dmz_access_in extended permit tcp any any eq 80 access-list dmz_access_in extended permit icmp any any echo-reply access-list dmz_access_in extended permit udp host 192.168.10.6 host 192.168.3.2 eq 9996 access-list dmz_access_in extended deny udp any any eq 53 access-list dmz_access_in extended deny ip any any log access-group dmz_access_in in interface dmz
 !